He had a thumbs-up impact, too.

 In addition to talking, the heavy-set Ebert, who never looked entirely comfortable in his sport coat and sweater sitting in that movie theater chair on TV, loved to eat and he loved to drink the best booze money could buy.

-Page 2 of 2 - That's why it seemed so especially cruel when he was diagnosed with thyroid cancer several years ago, and complications from surgery resulted in him losing portions of his jaw and, really, the bottom of his face.
+That's why it seemed so especially cruel when he was diagnosed with thyroid cancer several years ago, and complications from surgery resulted in him losing portions of his jaw and, really, the bottom of his face.
 From that point on Ebert couldn't speak, he couldn't eat and he couldn't drink.